JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 ### :alarm_clock: Timer Variant Dialog Hacks

-These are variants of the above hacks where you provide a time (in milliseconds) and an optional condition.
+These are variants of the above hacks where you provide a duration (in milliseconds) and an optional condition (simple logic check)

+Once the timer starts, it will wait until its duration has passed and then try to execute its dialog function.
+If a condition has been defined, it will be checked first to see if the dialog function should be executed.

+:warning: Conditions ONLY support variable/number single operations.
+It does NOT support strings NOR multiple operations.
+* a == 1 :white_check_mark:
+* a < 42 :white_check_mark:
+* a != 3 :white_check_mark:
+* a = a + 1 :white_check_mark:
+* a = a + b :white_check_mark:
+* a == "cat fed" :x:
+* a < 42 & a > 10 :x:

 ## Additional Information